proton2/ServletJdbcExample/README.md

 Small Web application - work tasks and deadlines.
 Like a little Jira.

+- DBCP Connection Pooling (new);
+- Duplicated code in DAO is transferred to the parent AbstractDao class (new);
+- Own ResultSet mapper which build entity objects from ResultSet with help from Reflection API (new);
 - Only Java Servlets API and Java JDBC without any frameworks (to study how Servlets and jdbc working).
 Using jsp;
 - Dao factory template to easy working with many dao;
 - Use caching (use ehcache provider);